awslabs/ar-go-tools/doc/taint.md

 	example2.LogDataPublicly(x.f) // an alarm is raised here }
 ```
 In this example, the taint may flow from `b` to `x` in `catchPanic` through `maypanic`, assuming for example that the `bar()` function may panic.
-When `bar()` does not panic, `b` is cleared of the taint, and `x.f` is not tainted by the defer.
+When `bar()` does not panic, `b` is cleared of the taint, and `x.f` is not tainted by the "defer".
 However, if `bar()` panics, the deferred function executes in a state where `b` is tainted, and therefore `x` gets tainted.
 Because `catchPanic` recovers from the panic, `x` will be tainted when `catchPanic` returns.
 The taint tool correctly catches this possible taint flow.

-> ⚠️ Programmers should not rely on reinitializing variables to clear taint inside of arbitrary functions.
+> ⚠️ Programmers should not rely on reinitializing variables to clear taint inside arbitrary functions.
 Instead, sanitize or validate the data in a clearly delineated function, where all possible execution paths can be carefully examined.
 The taint tool is conservative with respect to possible execution of defers and may raise false alarms, but it will raise fewer false alarms if the sanitization is properly done within the designated sanitizer function.
 However, it is the user's responsibility to ensure the sanitizer does the sanitization.

 ### Globals